SwiftKickMobile/TLLayoutTransitioning/README.md

 ###Pinch

-The Pinch example uses demonstrates a simple pinch-driven interactive transition using `TLTransitionLayout`.
+The Pinch example demonstrates a simple pinch-driven interactive transition using `TLTransitionLayout`.
 The destination `contentOffset` is selected such that the initial visible cells remain centered.
 Or if a cell is tapped, the `contentOffset` the cell is centered.

 [1]:https://github.com/warrenm/AHEasing
 [2]:https://github.com/wtmoose/TLLayoutTransitioning/blob/master/Examples/Examples/ResizeCollectionViewController.m